Shoresh92/Type_I_error/index.md

 where $\mu$ and $\sigma$ are the mean and standard deviation of the distribution, respectively and $z$ is the z-score.

-The mean and standard deviation of standard normal distribution, also known as the probability density distribution (figure below) are 1 and 0, respectively.
-Also, the area aunder curve for the distribution is unity. $p$-value is obtained from the probability density distribution.
+The mean and standard deviation of standard normal distribution, also known as the probability density distribution (figure below) are 1 and 0, respectively and its area curve is unity. $p$-value is obtained from the probability density distribution.

-One, however, should note that $p$-value is of the type of **Cumulative Probability**.
-For instance, for left-tailed test and the test statistic $z_0$, $p$-value is the cumulative probability of $z$-values in the $[-\infty, z_0]$ range (figure below).
-Check out [this link](http://www.fairlynerdy.com/normal-distribution-summary/) for more.
+In fact, for the test statistic $z$, $p$-value is the **Cumulative Probability** of observing $z \el (-\infty, z]$ under the condition that the Null Hypothesis is true (figure below).

 <div style="text-align:center"><img src ="left-tailed-test.png" height="200" width="300"/><figcaption> <font size="2">Source: <a href="http://www.mathcaptain.com/statistics/p-value.html"> Mathcaptain</a></font></figcaption></div>